engyempire/Online_retail/README.md

 ### SQL
 Some of the query languages to retrieve records are displayed here

-SELECT
+SELECT CustomerID,Country,
-    CustomerID,
-    Country,
 SUM(Quantity * UnitPrice) AS TotalSpend,
 CASE
 WHEN SUM(Quantity * UnitPrice) > 5000 THEN 'High Value'
 WHEN SUM(Quantity * UnitPrice) > 1000 THEN 'Medium Value'
 ELSE 'Low Value'
 END AS Segment
-FROM
-    OnlineRetail
+FROM OnlineRetail
-WHERE
-    CustomerID IS NOT NULL
+WHERE CustomerID IS NOT NULL
 GROUP BY
 CustomerID, Country
 ORDER BY
 TotalSpend DESC;